MadrisAkb/Sarnax-is-scammer/README.md

 Also Sarnax Nice 13k fake members
 Guys is have 13k fake members , is have only 30 réal members So dont try to scam people who want to make money in cheats , try to fine another job kidd

+Also dont try to close this acount github becose i will create new acount and i will post again you are a scammer Becose alote of people DM me in my old acount on discord saying Sarnax#7522 SCAM me so i will stop your fucking scamms now bitch